feelpp/mordicus/src/poc-1/examples/Modules/Safran/MecaSequential/MecaSequential.rst

 Results
 -------

-A comparison between the reduced and reference high-fidelity solutions is issultrated in :numref:`label-res`.
+A comparison between the reduced and reference high-fidelity solutions is illustrated in :numref:`label-res`.

 .. figure:: ../examples/Modules/Safran/MecaSequential/res.jpg
     :name: label-res